uci-plrg/psan-vagrant/README.md

 Our workflow has four primary parts: (1) creating a virtual machine and installing dependencies needed to reproduce our results, (2) downloading the source code of PSan and the benchmarks and building them, (3) providing the parameters corresponding to each bug to reproduce the bugs, and (4) Comparing bug-finding capabilities PSan with the Jaaru (The underlying model checker) on how automatically PSan suggests fixes found by Jaaru.
 After the experiment, the corresponding output files are generated for each bug.

 To simplify the evaluation process, we created an instance of VM that includes all the source code and corresponding binary files.
 This VM is fully set up and it is available on [Zenodo repository](https://doi.org/10.5281/zenodo.6326792).
+This document also provides a guideline on how to setup the VM and use it to reproduce PSan's evaluation results.

 ## Hardware Dependencies